SQream/sqream_docs/guides/third_party_tools/sas_viya.rst

    The workbook is named ``sqlib.nba``.
 You can double-click the table name to expand the table tree.

-Using SAS Visual Analytics
+Using SAS Viya Visual Analytics
 -------------------
-This section describes how to use SAS visual analytics.
+This section describes how to use SAS Viya visual analytics.

-**To use SAS visual analytics:**
+**To use SAS Viya visual analytics:**

 #.
-Log in to `SAS Visual Analytics <http://192.168.4.63/SASLogon/login>`_ using your credentials:
+Log in to `SAS Viya Visual Analytics <http://192.168.4.63/SASLogon/login>`_ using your credentials:

     ::